When medications stop working — recognizing the need for a change

 Tolerance and Medication Failure

-Sometimes your parent's body adapts to a medication, making it less effective over time.
+Tolerance is a physiological adaptation where the body requires higher doses to achieve the same effect, and it is especially common with pain medications, anti-anxiety drugs, and sleep aids.
 This is tolerance.
 Medicines that usually cause tolerance include pain medications, anti-anxiety medications, and sleep medications.
 Your parent takes the medication for months and it works great.
 Then gradually it works less.
 They need higher doses to get the same effect.
 This is tolerance, not disease progression.

 Tolerance is real and requires a solution.
 Sometimes the solution is adding something to make the original medication work better.
 Sometimes the solution is switching to a different medication.
 Sometimes the solution is taking a break from the medication and restarting it later when tolerance has lessened.